mikee2/kuma2influx/README.md

 # Why
 My monitor stack is a TIG one so I have no prometheus.
 The only way I found to inject kuma data into a grafana console was through prometheus so I had to create my own script to be able to do it via influxdb.

 This is an initial version so bear with me.
+I have only included the type of monitors that I am using so there my be many others fields that may be of interest for include.
+If you have any of these and need to include them please tell me.

 # What you need
 An API key from your kuma host.
 Create the key in Settings->API Keys